Pagaya Technologies Ltd. (PGY) – Don’t Be So Quick to Call it Dead

-Pagaya Technologies Ltd. (NASDAQ: PGY) is -85.70% lower on its value in year-to-date trading and has touched a low of $1.15 and a high of $34.50 in the current 52-week trading range.
+Pagaya Technologies Ltd. (NASDAQ: PGY) is -88.02% lower on its value in year-to-date trading and has touched a low of $1.15 and a high of $34.50 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PGY stock was last observed hovering at around $1.27 in the last trading session, with the day’s gains setting it 0.15% off its average median price target of $7.00 for the next 12 months.
-It is also 88.17% off the consensus price target high of $12.00 offered by 2 analysts, but current levels are 29.0% higher than the price target low of $2.00 for the same period.
+The PGY stock was last observed hovering at around $1.27 in the last trading session, with the day’s loss setting it -0.08% off its average median price target of $2.00 for the next 12 months.
+It is also 40.5% off the consensus price target high of $2.00 offered by analysts, but current levels are 40.5% higher than the price target low of $2.00 for the same period.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal